xenom34/lacompagnie/README.md

 # Getting started
 This project is using technologies such as WebPack or React.
 Please make sure to install nodejs beforehand on your computer.
 1. Clone this repository
+2. Open a terminal and use `cd` command to access the repo's folder
-2. Execute `npm install`, to install all the dependencies related to the project.
+3. Execute `npm install`, to install all the dependencies related to the project.
 A (heavy) "node_modules" directory will appear.
-3. Execute `npm run build`, to run the file compilation and bundling process.
+4. Execute `npm run build`, to run the file compilation and bundling process.